torproject/onionbalance/docs/v3/status-socket.rst

 Status Socket
 =============

-Basic information about running OnionBalance can be obtained by querying so called status socket.
+Basic information about running Onionbalance can be obtained by querying so called status socket.

-Status socket is a Unix socket file created by OnionBalance.
-It is automatically closed by OnionBalance after reading it to the end.
+Status socket is a Unix socket file created by Onionbalance.
+It is automatically closed by Onionbalance after reading it to the end.

 Example: